IDCubed/oms-docs/sources/next-steps/build-vm-images.rst

 successfully create the VM image.

 This is the same as when deploying OMS in the cloud, we do this just before running kickstart.
-In this case, if we create the files, Packer is setup to provide them to the VM before kickstarting the OMS deployment to the VM.
+In this case, if we create the files, Packer is set up to provide them to the VM before kickstarting the OMS deployment to the VM.
 Note that not all of the build templates run a cleanup script to remove these SSH keys when no longer needed - be sure you validate the contents of a VM image before being published.